 Although I am in no way a professional photographer, I like to pretend like I am one and know a lot.
 You can read my posts on Food Photography Basics to learn more.
 I know the bare minimum to take basic pictures and I thought you may want to read up on that.

 My site is open to comments, which means you can check out what I have written and leave your thoughts and opinions.
-We are all entitled to have our own opinions and while I welcome yours, I do request that you share yours in a decent manner.
-I know decent is a very subjective word but if you are rude, crude, mean, or just not adding any value with your comment other than to spite someone (or me), then the comment may get deleted.
+We are all entitled to have our own opinions and while I welcome yours, I do request that you share yours in a respectful manner.
+I know respectful is a very subjective word but if you are rude, crude, mean, or just not adding any value with your comment other than to spite someone (or me), then the comment may get deleted.
 If ever a dispute arises, we are going to assume I am ultimately right.
 Ok?
 Ok.

 Advertising and Revenue